jvictore/api-my-books/README.md

 ## Features:
 - [x] Get all books read.
+- [x] Get all books by author name.
+- [x] Get all books by publisher.
 - [x] Get one specific book by id.
+- [x] Get one specific book by name.
 - [x] Get total of pages read of all books.
-- [x] Get all books by author name.
 - [x] Add new book.
 - [x] Update a book by id.
 - [x] Remove a book by id.